dagronf/DFSearchKit/README.md

 ## Todo

-Asynchronous search, stop words, lots of other stuff!
+Asynchronous search, lots of other stuff!
 This is a learning project only.
 Maybe it will be useful to someone

 ## Thanks